digitalocean/navigators-guide/book/02-scale/ch04-ha.md

 It doesn't matter if you're running a small blog, a large application, or an API; you never want it to be offline.

-Infrastructure downtime is often caused by single points of failure in the design of infrastructure itself.
-A single point of failure is any one piece of your infrastructure that will cause downtime if it fails, like using one server to host both your web server and your database.
+A single point of failure is any part of your infrastructure that will cause downtime if it fails.
+An example would be to use one server to host both your web server and your database.
+Outages are often caused by these single points of failure and we want to design our infrastructure to avoid these situations.

-A highly available infrastructure has no single points of failure, which usually means that each service is replicated across multiple servers.
-That way, if one server fails, another one can seamlessly take its place.
+A highly available infrastructure has no single point of failure.
+Commonly, this means that your infrastructure is divided by service and running each service on more than one server.
+If one server fails, there are other servers available to process requests.
+A highly available configuration is not only important for redundancy, it will be faster and more cost effective to scale your infrastructure as well.

-It may be tempting to save on costs by putting all of your services on a single cloud server, but just running your application on a cloud provider won't make it highly available.
-You should design your infrastructure in a way that allows you to decouple services from one another, and then make each service highly available by introducing redundancy and automatic failover capabilities.
+Picture a web service hosting your files.
+Now picture it running on three independent servers.
+We have a few immediate problems.
+How will users have access to these servers?
+We could add DNS records for each of the independent servers.
+Users would unfortunately be routed to servers randomly and could be sent to a server that is offline.

-Once your software and data are replicated across multiple servers, you'll need a load balancer.
-Load balancers directs traffic to multiple servers after making sure those servers are operational.
-Setting up a load balancer adds some fault tolerance because your remaining servers can still process traffic even if one or more of them are taken offline.
+We can avoid these pitfalls by adding a load balancer to our infrastructure.
+The load balancer will perform health checks on each of the servers it has in its configuration.
+If a server is offline, the load balancer will not send any user requests to it.
+A load balancer increases performance by more effectively routing users to the best server available.

-However, if your load balancer fails, you can't route traffic to your backend servers.
-To prevent your load balancer from being a single point of failure, you should similarly replicate it or use a highly available load balancing service.
+The one additional concern we would have when performing this addition is to ensure that the load balancer itself is not a single point of failure.
+We have thought of that and have two complete solutions that are highly available at the load balancer layer and the backend servers.

 ## Our Setup

 In this chapter, we'll look at two ways to deploy a load balanced solution with a few web servers.
-By the end of this section (chapters 4 - 6), we'll have multiple DigitalOcean Load Balancers set up in front of web and database services, ensuring we have no single points of failure.
+By the end of this section (chapters 4 - 6), we'll have multiple load balancers set up in front of web and database services, ensuring we have no single points of failure.

 There are a number of different ways to set up load balancing.
-We'll go through two example setups, both serving Nginx on the backend.
+We'll go through two example setups, both serving an Nginx web service on the backend.

 The first solution uses [DigitalOcean Load Balancers](https://www.digitalocean.com/docs/networking/load-balancers/), which are a highly available service that handles failover recovery automatically.
 They also include the ability to direct traffic to Droplets based on [tags](https://www.digitalocean.com/docs/droplets/how-to/tag/) instead of a manual list, simplifying your scaling.